Well, the windows & frames have for the time being, Won!

 The booms.

-With the booms attached to the masts, they do not fold up against the masts so the width is the problem.
+With the booms attached to the masts, they do not fold up against the

 I am at making the boom chokers disconnect on one end.